 Rodger has told the Captain Scott Corwin Foundation anyone wanting a photo of their loved one's piece of the rug, he can be contacted at firstname.lastname@example.org

-This is the Corwin Foundation's third project of its kind, duplicating the successes of previous Project 92 in 2005 and Project 4 in 2008.
-We hope to top our previous record of 64 jerseys received under the Project 4 banner.
-All jerseys and related items sent to the Foundation are shipped to the 1-1 ARB to be raffled off to the 500 Soldier Battalion.
+This was the Corwin Foundation's third project of its kind, duplicating the successes of previous Project 92 in 2005 an Project 4 in 2008.
+All jerseys and related items sent to the Foundation were shipped to the 1-1 ARB to be raffled off to the 500 Soldier battalion.

 In December of 2012, during the holidays, the US Airways Operations Control Center near Pittsburgh, PA turned their holiday cheer into support of our Troops.
 The unit on the receiving end of this support was Task Force Gunslinger stationed at Forward Operating Base Sharana, Afghanistan.
 14 boxes of food, treats and supplies were shipped to TF Gunslinger all donated by the folks at the OPS Center.
 The OPS Center also covered the more than $600 in shipping costs to get the boxes to FOB Sharana.